dscolby/Whiteboard/README.md

                 1. Maybe use active learning or similar approach to Ready Policy One paper

 ## Reinforcement Learning

+### Global Active Policy Search
+1. Core Problems/Setup
+    1. In theory RL can be really simple, just need to find parameters to optimize a policy
+    2. Linear policies seem to work well for a lot of tasks, like in the ARS paper
+    3. Using policy gradients is complicated and sample inefficient
+2. Solution: Use global search/BO to find best parmeters
+    1. Already done by Mueller et. al, but uses warm starts
+    2. Use linear policy parameters as inputs and predict cumulative expected rewards with UCB
+    3. Use L2 norm between actions from initial policy states to compare policies and add them to Materne kernel
+        1. Doesn't work well without warm start policy
+    4. How to deal with kernel issue
+        1. Use learned kernel
+            1. Use DKL or similar approximator to learn a kernel
+                1. Also scales better than regular BO
+            2. Could also use non Bayesian verison
+                1. Predict mean and use dropout to get uncertainty estimates/UCB
+                2. GO-UCB

 ## Game Theory and Other Sequential Decision-making Formalizations